Services Industries Insights About Us Careers

 Second only to construction on the U.S. Bureau of Labor and Statistics’ list of industries with the highest number of fatal work injuries, warehousing and transportation requires a focused, dedicated approach to ensuring employee safety during the workday.
 Knowing this, Canon begins with an onsite assessment of the company’s current safety culture, identifies potential hazards, addresses those issues, and then empowers employees to call out new problems as they emerge.

-“Our team of safety experts practice this methodology on a daily basis while also ensuring that all workers go through safety training before setting foot on a customer’s site,” says Tague.
+“Our team of safety experts practice this methodology on a daily basis while also ensuring that all workers go through safety training before setting foot on a customer’s site,” says Flora.
 “This ensures that they can operate both safely and efficiently as they move orders through fast-paced environments where there are a lot of moving vehicles and the potential for danger.”

-4. Enhanced warehouse inventory management and control
+4. Enhanced inventory management and control

 It’s one thing to have inventory data.
 However, being able to identify those goods quickly and efficiently when the operation calls for it is a completely different ballgame.

 “It’s about good inventory visibility combined with the identification, location and fulfillment of a product in a timely manner,” says Wisdom.
 Take the multinational corporation that Canon recently worked with for example.
-The company was operating in a changing distribution environment and trying to manage operations with inefficient processes.
+The company was operating in a changing distribution environment and trying to manage internal logistics operations with inefficient processes.

 “Our experts helped the company enhance the inventory control and pick process elements of the system.
-This included intelligent logic for automated putaway in warehouse locations as well as restricting inventory access only to designated personnel.
+This included intelligent logic for automated putaway locations as well as restricting inventory access only to designated personnel.
 This significantly increased inventory accuracy (cycle counting) and improved efficiency by eliminating the need to take an annual physical inventory,” says Flora.

 He notes that the company used to halt physical production and material movement throughout the facility at specific times to allow employees to physically log inventory.
 “Eliminating this physical process generated significant time, resource and cost savings for our client,” adds Flora.